 Manufacturing Part Quality (MPQ) is the risk of a delivered product form a supplier, in case of for instance a machine builder, not functioning during final assembly until first year of use at the customer caused by the manufacturing of the product.
-Risk are coming from vendor parts which are not correct functioning and cause a failure in the future or the used processes used during manufacturing and assembly of the product.
+Failures are caused by vendor parts which are not correct functioning or the used processes used during manufacturing and assembly of the product.

 There are three types of parts identified with their different failure modes.